DenisPalnitsky/c4-rendering-sample/README.md

 # Rendering DSL diagram example

-I this example you'll see how to automate rendering of [DSL](https://github.com/structurizr/dsl/blob/master/docs/language-reference.md) diagram in github markdown.
+In this example you'll see how to automate rendering of [DSL](https://github.com/structurizr/dsl/blob/master/docs/language-reference.md) diagram in github markdown that will look like this [containers diagram](https://github.com/DenisPalnitsky/c4-rendering-sample/blob/main/docs/md/Containers.md)
-Here is an example of [containers diagram](https://github.com/DenisPalnitsky/c4-rendering-sample/blob/main/docs/md/Containers.md)

 ## How it works
 - Diagram in DSL format is stored in [DSL file](diagram.dsl).